Clinical Informatics Fellowship Program

 Though based at UTHealth Houston (Epic), fellows also train at the Memorial Hermann Hospital System-TMC (Cerner) and MD Anderson Cancer Center (Epic).
 Thus, fellows are exposed to different electronic health records (EHRs) implemented at very different institutions: an academic health science center, a large urban non-profit hospital system and a leading academic cancer center.

 Administrative leadership of the program will be provided by the University of Texas Health Science Center at Houston Department of Internal Medicine (McGovern Medical School).
 The department has a long history of quality medical education, including an internal medicine residency and multiple fellowships.
 Multiple physicians in the department are board certified/eligible in clinical informatics and clinical informatics leaders at UTHealth.
-The didactic component of this program is provided by the UTHealth Houston School of Biomedical Informatics.
+The didactic component of this program is provided by the McWilliams School of Biomedical Informatics at UTHealth Houston.